Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Analysis of the Variational Quantum Algorithm

 Thus, the total error is bounded by

 As described in Sec.~\ref{subsec: Total error and resources}, there are errors which we assume to be negligible.
 In particular, we are disregarding the representation error $\epsilon_{PQC}$.
-We are thus left with estimating $S$ for the specific Ansatz at hand (see Sec.~\ref{sec: numerics}) and the error in calculating the parameters, $\epsilon_{ODE}^{(\delta)}$, which we analyzed in Sec.~\ref{sec: Analysis with Shot Noise Scaling}.\\
+We are thus left with estimating $S$ for the specific Ansatz at hand (see Sec.~\ref{sec: numerics}) and the error in calculating the parameters, $\epsilon_{ODE}^{(\delta)}$, which we analyzed in Sec.~\ref{sec: Analysis with Shot Noise Scaling}.

 The resource that we would like to minimize for the application of the variational algorithm is the total number of circuit evaluations $N_{circ}$ which is needed for running the algorithm.
 In comparison to the cost that was estimated in Sec.~\ref{sec: Analysis with Shot Noise Scaling}, we have to add an additional factor in order to get $N_{circ}$.
-The derivation of this factor follows.\\ Denote with $N_A$ and $N_C$ the numbers of circuits that are needed to calculate the matrix $A$ and the vector $C$ for specific input parameters.
+The derivation of this factor follows.

+Denote with $N_A$ and $N_C$ the numbers of circuits that are needed to calculate the matrix $A$ and the vector $C$ for specific input parameters.
 Each matrix $A$ or vector $C$ consists of $N_V^2$ or $N_V$ elements, respectively where $N_V$ is the number of parameters $\bm{\theta}$.
 Each element of $A$ and $C$ is calculated by the evaluation of $N_d^2$ or $N_dN$ different circuits, respectively.
 Here $N$ is the number of terms in the Hamiltonian and $N_d$ is an upper bound on the number of Pauli strings in the unitary operator $R_k$ of the variational circuits, as defined in Eq.~\eqref{eq:circuit on one qubit}.
 Thus, they are bounded above by $N_A\leq\overline{N_A} =N_V^2N_d^2$ and $N_C\leq\overline{N_C} = N_VN_dN$.
 Let us assume that these upper bounds are always reached.
-We denote by $N_{\tau}^{(\delta)}$ the minimum number of time steps in the ODE solving algorithm, by $N_{r}^{(\delta)}$ the minimum number of times, each stage value $f\left(\tau,\bm{\theta}(\tau)\right)$ is measured and by $s$ the number of stages that are calculated at each time step of the RKM.
+We denote by $N_{\tau}^{(\delta)}$ the minimum number of time steps in the ODE solving algorithm and by $N_{r}^{(\delta)}$ the minimum number of times, each stage value $f\left(\bm{\theta}(\tau)\right)$ is measured; both have been estimated in Theorem~\ref{thm:quantumODEresources}.
+By $s$, we denote the number of stages that are calculated at each time step of the RKM.
 Therefore, the number of circuit evaluation $N_{circ}$ needed to calculate $\Vec{\theta}(T)$ is equal to

+One can see that the number of circuit evaluations in the whole circuit scales quadratically in the number of circuit parameters $N_V$.